 Vitamin A Project

-Project Team: Jeremy Holder, Genessa Gutzait, Taylor Hager
+By Jeremy Holder, Genessa Gutzait, & Taylor Hager

 Vitamin A deficiency is a major problem in third-world countries and is co-morbid to a lot of other serious health problems (blindness, malaria mortality, HIV/AIDS mortality, brain development, etc.) It is possible, and harmful, to overdose on Vitamin A, so we cannot use supplements as a solution.
 The current testing process requires multiple days and expensive, sensitive lab equipment, and is therefore out of reach for most of the population in developing countries.
 Our challenge was to create a less expensive, faster Vitamin A deficiency test.